xareelee/XLTestLog/README.md

 ![](./Docs/Images/withXLTestLog.png)

-The original test code is simple **(one passed test, one failed test, one measure task, and one message from`NSLog()`)** but has poor readability in Xcode Console without XLTestLog:
+And this is without using XLTestLog:

 ![](./Docs/Images/withoutXLTestLog.png)

+The readability between them is quite different.
+The original test code for the console logs is simple **(one passed test, one failed test, one measure task, and one message from`NSLog()`)**:

 ```objc
 @implementation XLTestLogDevTests